 This Kidsilk Mohair is a neon orange semi solid feast for your eyes.

-Non Superwash, but mohair does not felt like wool does as it has a smoother less scaly surface.
+Non Superwash - mohair does not felt like wool does as it has a smoother less scaly surface, but the strands will still latch onto one another with wild abandon.
 Please do still handwash and agitate as little as possible though, to protect the integrity of your knitted or crocheted fabric.
 Do not tumble dry.

 Dyed with professional acid dyes and rinsed thoroughly.

 Shades between batches may vary.
 Please note that the photographs are representative of the yarns you will receive, and are not the actual yarns, as they are dyed to order for you.
 As standard, colours may vary between device screens.

 Order processing/delivery info